 How To Make This Recipe

-3. In a separate mixing bowl, whisk together the extra virgin olive oil and eggs.
-Then, add lemon sugar and whisk until combined, followed by milk and lemon juice.
+Step 3: In a separate bowl, whisk together the extra virgin olive oil and eggs.
+Add the lemon sugar and give it a good whisk, then stir in the milk and lemon juice until everything is combined.

 Expert Tips